-Let's be honest: Can you remember the last time you washed your brushes?
+Let's be honest: Can you remember the last time you washed your makeup brushes?
 Still thinking?
-Don’t feel too bad because you’re definitely not alone.
+Don’t feel bad because you’re definitely not alone.

 “We end up throwing brushes away because it’s too late to salvage them by the time we get to them.
-Neglect that $20 brush and it will quickly end up looking like a stack of mottled hay,” said Francesca Roman, a makeup artist at Butterfly Studio Salon in New York City.
+Neglect that $20 brush and it will quickly end up looking like a stack of mottled hay,” Francesca Roman, a makeup artist at Butterfly Studio Salon in New York City, told TODAY Style.

 Messy tools can also harm your complexion.
 “Dirt, oil and bacteria can transfer to your makeup brushes from your skin, causing acne breakouts, skin irritation or even spread infections,” said Joshua Zeichner, director of cosmetic and clinical research in dermatology at Mount Sinai Medical Center in New York City.
 More specifically, your bad brush hygiene can trigger a distinct type of breakout called “pomade acne."